 The Ninnescah Sailing Association will celebrate the end of the summer season and beginning of fall with its annual fireworks display at Cheney Lake on Sunday, September 1, 2019.

 They’ve been doing this for over 20 years.
-The fun starts just after sunset, which is supposed to be at 7:57 p.m. on Sunday.
+The fun starts at 9 p.m. on Sunday.